sgoldenlab/simba/docs/anchored_rois.md

 <img src="https://github.com/sgoldenlab/simba/blob/master/images/anchored_roi_66.png" />
 </p>

-* In the `SELECT VIDEO` drop-down menu, select the video for you wish to visualize the animal-anchored boundaries in.
+* In the `SELECT VIDEO` drop-down menu, select the video you wish to visualize the animal-anchored boundaries in.
 * Tick the `INCLUDE KEY-POINTS` checkbox **if** you want to visualize the body-part pose-estimated key-points **in addition** to the animal-anchored ROIs.
 * Occationally, the animal-anchored ROIs (and key-points) are more visable when rest of the image is in greyscale.
 To create greyscale images (and colored  ROIs/key-points), then tick the `GREYSCALE` checkbox.
 * We may want to make the the intersections that SimBA finds more **salient** (i.e., highlight intersecting animal-anchored ROIs in in bright red) to make sure that the statistics presented are accurate.
 To do this, tick the `HIGHLIGHT INTERSECTIONS` checkbox.
-NOTE: In order for this to work, please [calculate boundary statistics](https://github.com/sgoldenlab/simba/blob/master/docs/anchored_rois.md#calculating-boundary-statistics) before visualizing the data.
+NOTE: In order for this to work, you **must** [calculate boundary statistics](https://github.com/sgoldenlab/simba/blob/master/docs/anchored_rois.md#calculating-boundary-statistics) before visualizing the data.

 Next, to create the animal-anchored boundary videos, click the `RUN` button.
 You can follow the progress in the main SimBA  terminal window and the OS terminal.
 Once complete, a new file representing the video selected in the `SELECT VIDEO` drop-down is created in the `project_folder/frames/output/anchored_rois` directory of your SimBA project.
 You should expect the videos to look something like these examples, dependning in your chosen shape-type: